sanketbisne/Building-Jenkins-Pipeline-With-AWS/README.md

 ![Screenshot from 2020-06-25 18-00-05](https://user-images.githubusercontent.com/38061560/85929946-35012100-b8d6-11ea-845a-e95bf7c89cca.png)

-We can Use Any Version Control Platform To Store Our Code
+We can Use Any Version Control Platform To  Our Code

 We are using Here
 Github